 90 Day Probationary Review for New Employees

 New employees should receive regular feedback throughout the 90-day probationary period.
-The review period should include a 90-day review with the employee.
-Managers will be asked to provide Human Resources with feedback on the new employee via an automated process in Access.SMU.
+The probationary period should include a 90-day review with the employee.
+Managers will be asked to provide Human Resources with feedback on the new employee via an automated process generated by my.SMU.

 Annual Performance Review

-Employees who have completed the 90-day probationary period should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
-The Annual Review process takes place in the spring semester, from January to mid-April.
+Employees should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
+The Annual Review process takes place in the spring semester, from mid-January to mid-April.

 90 Day Probationary Review for New Employees